zcernigoj/SHOpenLayersWMS/readme.md

 # OpenLayers + Sentinel Hub WMS

-Created by following instructions at https://openlayers.org/doc/quickstart.html
+Created by following instructions at https://openlayers.org/doc/quickstart.html (original `readme.md` file was renamed to [`original-ol-readme.md`](./original-ol-readme.md))

 This example demonstrates the use of Sentinel Hub WMS with OpenLayers.